jimdeselms/bifoql/readme.md

     * "ISortable" meaning that you can pre-sort the object instead of doing it in a dumb way (you could do the sort through a query for example.)

 ### bugs ###
-* You need to be able to have an index with zero parameters
 * Need a better message when you can't find a key on an object
 * Lookup up a key that doesn't exist should be an error.